 - Marriott Rewards

 - The Ritz-Carlton Rewards

 The Chase Sapphire Preferred® Card and Chase Ink Business PreferredSM Credit Card are the only two that earn Chase Ultimate Rewards® points with a $95 annual fee.
-The Chase Sapphire Preferred® Card does waive the annual fee for the first year ($0 Intro for the First Year, then $95).
 For either of these cards to be worthwhile, you need to make sure the value of your rewards will surpass the fee.

-For a quick example, you would need to spend $4,750 in the 2X category with your Chase Sapphire Preferred® Card to repay the $95 fee ($0 Intro for the First Year, then $95) with a statement credit.
-For the Chase Ink Business PreferredSM Credit Card, you would need to spend $1,900 in the 5X category.
+For a quick example, you would need to spend $4,750 in the 2X category with your Chase Sapphire Preferred® Card to repay the $95 annual fee with a statement credit.
+For the Ink Business Preferred℠ Credit Card, you would need to spend $1,900 in the 5X category.

 How to Redeem Chase Ultimate Rewards® Points